 The traditional pricing strategy doesn’t reflect your value

 During a strategic planning session with my first business coach, I learned about these 4 types of value.

 - Ease.
 Life is complicated enough.
-My clients were seeking the solution to their problem, AND they wanted it to be easy.
+My clients seek solutions to their problems, AND they want it to be easy.

 - Fast.
 Our society craves immediacy.
 Expertise is developed from years of experience and wisdom.
 You possess the skills to resolve an issue faster, and with fewer mistakes, than a newbie.

 - Saves money.
-Consider the time, money and effort you’re client has already spent trying to resolve this issue on their own.
+Consider the time, money and effort your client has already spent trying to resolve bookkeeping and accounting issues on their own.

 - Makes money.
 This has two aspects.
-First, does your service help your client to generate income?
-And hiring you frees them up to focus on other activities.
+First, how does your service help your clients to generate income?
+And, hiring you frees them up to focus on other activities.